Bachelor of Science in Interdisciplinary Studies

 What is the Program of Study?

-Your Program of Study is the written summary developed by you and your advisor.
-Together, you will chart the courses needed to meet ETSU graduation requirements and degree program requirements.
-Overall, you will earn 120 hours of total course credit.
-The plan may include any previously earned college credit.
-Your advisor will give you a copy of this written summary for future reference.
+The Program of Study is the written plan developed by the student and their advisor.
+Together, they will chart the courses needed to meet ETSU graduation requirements and the degree program requirements.
+Overall, students will earn a minimum of 120 hours total coursework.
+The plan may include previous college credit.

 What is required to get started in the BSIS?